 Magnetic Island is on our list of fun things to do in Townsville.

-How to get to Magnetic Island
+Getting to Magnetic Island

 Townsville to Magnetic Island is a distance of 8km.
 Unless you have your own boat, you will need to take the Magnetic Island Ferry (SeaLink Magnetic Island) or the Magnetic Island Car Ferry (Fantasea Magnetic Island).

 Sealink Passenger Ferries depart frequently from Sir Leslie Thiess Drive on the Townsville Breakwater opposite the Pier Restaurant.
 Adult return fair $33 as at February 2018.
 Buy your Sealink Ticket here.

 Fantasea Vehicle Ferry departs from Ross Street in South Townsville on the opposite side of the creek to the passenger ferry. $196 for a regular vehicle, including up to six passengers (whatever the legal passenger load of the vehicle is).
 This can be a very affordable option.
 Passengers without a vehicle can walk on and pay $27 return – bicycles are free.
 Before purchasing your tickets look around the terminal for tourist brochures which may have discount vouchers in them.